2-Drinfel'd double symmetry of the 4d Kitaev model: Preliminaries

-Now what is important for us here in this paper is the 2-Drinfel'd double $D(BM) = kBM\bar\bowtie kN_\ast $, in which $M = \widehat{N}$.
+Given Abelian cyclic groups $N,M$, what is important for us here in this paper is the Drinfel'd double $D(BM) = kBM\bar\bowtie kN $, in which $M = \widehat{N}$.
 This particular 2-bialgebra has two important features: it is {\it skeletal} and {\it self-dual}.
-The fact that it is skeletal means that all adjoint equivalences (ie. the "mixed associator" 2-morphisms such as $a_{VWk}: a_{VWU}\Rightarrow a_{VWU'}$ for a 2-intertwiner $k:U\rightarrow U'$) are isomorphisms, and hence the only non-trivial data endowed by $\Delta_1$ are the associator 1-morphisms
+The fact that it is skeletal means that all adjoint equivalences (ie. the "mixed associator" 2-morphisms such as $a_{VWk}: a_{VWU}\Rightarrow a_{VWU'}$ for a 2-intertwiner $k:U\rightarrow U'$) are isomorphisms, and hence the only possibly non-trivial data endowed by $\Delta_1$ are the associator 1-morphisms

-on 2-representations $V,W,U\in\operatorname{2Rep}^\cT(D(BM))$.
+on 2-representations $V,W,U\in\operatorname{2Rep}_\text{wk}(D(BM))$.